flutter/website/src/content/get-started/fwe/user-input.md

 There are many other confiugrable properties on a `TextField` such as `obscureText` which turns the inputted letters displays each character as a circle and `readOnly` which determines whether the text can be changed.

+{% render docs/code-and-image.md,
+image:"fwe/layout/space_evenly.png",
+caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+alt: "A screenshot of three widgets, spaced evenly from each other." code:"
 ```dart
 @override
 Widget build(BuildContext context) {